birm/LiveMonitor/README.md

 #status

-Devleopment on struct-stream has ended.
+Devleopment on LiveMonito has ended.

 #LiveMonitor
 by Ryan Birmingham